All Episodes

 up specials on show Time and Netflix and and nobody

 would give me a special.
-So I was like, well, then,

-fuck you guys, I'm gonna make my own special.
-So
+gonna make my own special.

-and eight, went to London, sold out a two thousand
+thousand and eight, went to London, sold out a two

-seater theater, booked my own camera crew, my own director,
+thousand seater theater, booked my own camera crew, my own director,

 and shot my own specials.